 Everybody has stories about these situations.
 These trust distribution requests usually become complicated by corporate trustees.
 It does not have to happen.

 This question goes back 400 years.
-It starts with a trustee's job of protecting the trust assets.
-And stodgy belief that paper only processes always yield better client results than balancing digital and paper.
+It starts with a trustee's job of protecting the trust assets and stodgy belief that paper only processes always yield better client results than balancing digital and paper.
 Corporate trustees love paper and all things manual.

 Here is a bit of perspective about trust distributions.

 This becomes the tricky part.
 Every trust needs a trustee which can be a person or a corporation.
 The trustee decides on when, how, and why trust distributions are approved.
 A parent or grandparent choose a person or corporate trustee when a lawyer wrote the trust document.

 In general, there are good and bad points for an individual and/or corporate trustee.
 However, the ethos of a corporate trustee needs to be client based.
 They should not invest trust assets.

-We do.
 Wealth Advisors Trust embraces the digital age.
 Technology becomes a tool to save time.
-Important to realize, that saved time gives our trust officers more time to spend with advisors and trust clients.
+We believe it's important to realize that saved time gives trust officers more time to spend with advisors and trust clients.